Ruth Wroe, Maths Subject Advisor

 The geographical skills fall under four headings: geographical information, geo-located data, qualitative skills and quantitative skills.
 Core maths offers the greatest support for geographical information and quantitative skills.
 The following are covered to some extent by both specifications, but the italicised skills are covered in more depth in Core Maths B:

 Some of the above will have been met in GCSE Maths, but some topics will have only been in higher tier.
-Coverage of histograms, cumulative frequency graphs, box plots, measures of central tendency and interquartile range from graphical representations of grouped data, and sampling will really support your students that have foundation tier GCSE Maths.
+Coverage of histograms, cumulative frequency graphs, box plots, measures of central tendency and interquartile range from graphical representations of grouped data will really support your students that have foundation tier GCSE Maths.

 It is also worth noting that in core maths the emphasis is on using and interpreting statistical diagrams.
 Constructing statistical diagrams is taught at GCSE and diagrams for grouped data such as cumulative frequency graphs and histograms are in higher tier GCSE Maths so these will need revisiting in geography lessons.